A comprehensive look into the accuracy of SpEC binary black hole waveforms: Methods

 After calculating Eq.~\eqref{eqn:full_h} from the raw catalog contents, a number of conditioning steps are required.
-First, waveforms contain a phase of transient ``junk radiation," which refers to the gravitational radiation emitted as the simulation relaxes to quasi-equilibrium.
-The end of junk radiation can be determined via an adaptive algorithm~\cite{Pretto:2024dvx} or more crudely by tracking changes to the average irreducible mass of the simulation \cite{Boyle:2019kee}, which systematically produces an underestimate of the end of junk radiation.
-The current catalog uses the former to determine a time $T_{\rm ref}$ after which junk radiation has exited the domain~\cite{Knapp:2024yww, Habib:2024soh}, which in general is different for each resolution.
+First, waveforms contain a phase of transient ``junk radiation," which refers to the gravitational radiation emitted as the simulation relaxes to quasiequilibrium.
+The end of junk radiation can be determined via an adaptive algorithm~\cite{Pretto:2024dvx} or more crudely by tracking changes to the average irreducible mass of the simulation \cite{Boyle:2019kee, Higginbotham:2019wbx}, which systematically produces an underestimate of the end of junk radiation.
+Among various methods that have been proposed to determine the end of junk radiation ~\cite{Husa:2015iqa, Hamilton:2021pkf}, the current catalog uses the adaptive algorithm from ~\cite{Pretto:2024dvx} to determine a time $T_{\rm ref}$ after which junk radiation has exited the domain~\cite{Knapp:2024yww, Habib:2024soh}, which in general is different for each resolution.
 Figure~\ref{fig:alignment_h_1979} shows an example.
 Junk radiation is subtly different for each resolution since different densities of grid spacing relax into different equilibriums and adaptive grid spacing is not always implemented until the end of junk radiation.
 In the example in Fig.~\ref{fig:alignment_h_1979}, although the junk radiation appears differently between the resolutions, it is most pronounced around $t=0$ for both.
 As a consequence, $T_{\rm ref}$ (dashed vertical line) differs.
 In order to obtain waveforms of comparable length, we adopt the later of the two $T_{\rm ref}$'s and discard the data before that time for both waveforms.